Saturday, March 12, 2016

 Tuscumbia Courthouse

-We stopped at the First Presbyterian Church and before we went inside we listened to a woman play Lorena on her banjo.
+We stopped at the First Presbyterian Church, and before we went inside, we listened to a woman play Lorena on her banjo.

 Lorena is an antebellum song written by Rev. Henry L. Webster after a broken engagement.
 It became a favorite of soldiers of both sides during the American Civil War.

-The years creep slow by, Lorena,
+The years creep slowly by, Lorena,

-Snow is on the grass again;
+Snow is on the grass again.

-The sun's low down the sky, Lorena,
+The sun's low down in the sky, Lorena,

-The frost gleams where the flowers have been;
+The frost gleams where the flowers have been.

 But the heart throbs on as warmly now,